utahiosmac/site/index.md

 # Utah iOS and Mac Developers

-The Utah iOS and Mac Developers Slack group is intended only for Cocoa developers residing in Utah.
-If you do not reside in Utah and are not an iOS/Mac developer, we encourage you to find a more appropriate group for your locale and interests.
-In general, this Slack group is not a place to recruit developers to come work for you.
+The Utah iOS and Mac Developers group is a collection of Cocoa developers who live in Utah.

 If you are interested in attending one of our in-person meetups, please visit our [Meetings](meetings) page.
+All are welcome to attend.

 If you’d like to request access to the Slack group, please [go here for more information](join).